bdeployteam/bdeploy/doc/retypeuser/experts/cli.md

 `remote-master` | Query and manage system information on a remote **BDeploy** server.
 Allows to update both the **BDeploy** system software as well as the **BDeploy** launcher binaries.
 `remote-node` | Manage **nodes** attached to the remote **BDeploy** server.
 `remote-plugin` | Manage plugins available on the remote **BDeploy** server or install new ones from local `jar` files.
+`remote-ports` | List ports configured for a specified instance.
 `remote-process` | Query and manage application processes managed by **BDeploy** on a remote **BDeploy** server.
+`remote-process-config` | Manipulate the process configuration (parameters) of a given instance remotely.
 `remote-product` | Query and manage products available on the given **Instance Group** on a remote **BDeploy** server.
 `remote-product-validation` | Uses a [`product-validation.yaml`](/power/product/#product-validationyaml) file to perform a remote pre-validation of a product to be built in the future.
 `remote-repo` | Query and manage **Software Repositories** on a remote **BDeploy** server.